 For a true out-of-the-way Eden, set your sights on Petersham Nurseries in west London.
-Elegant palms, scented geraniums, trailing jasmine, and hundreds of roses, vegetables, and aromatic herbs grow everywhere in sight.
-After strolling the grounds, refuel at the on-site café run by award-winning chef Greg Malouf—who dishes up a Mediterranean three-course lunch—or at the more casual teahouse.
-You can make a day of it by exploring nearby Petersham Commons, Buccleuch Gardens, and the world-famous Royal Gardens at Kew, five minutes by bus.
+Elegant palms, scented geraniums, trailing jasmine and hundreds of roses, vegetables and aromatic herbs grow everywhere in sight.
+After strolling the grounds, refuel at the on-site café, which offers an evolving menu timed to the seasons and what's growing in the garden—or try the more casual teahouse.
+You can make a day of it by exploring nearby Petersham Commons, Buccleuch Gardens and the world-famous Royal Gardens at Kew, five minutes by bus.

-Perhaps the most secretive gardens are those actually closed to the public, welcoming visitors only during the annual Open Garden Squares Weekend, slated next for June 8–9, 2013.
-Time your trip right for an inside peek at 208 flowering plots, such as the arched wisteria-laden paths of Eccleston Square or the green meadows and Victorian vine houses of Fulham Palace.
+Perhaps the most secretive gardens are those actually closed to the public, welcoming visitors only during the annual Open Garden Squares Weekend, slated next for June 17-18, 2017.
+Time your trip right for an inside peek at 230 priviate flowering plots, such as the arched wisteria-laden paths of Eccleston Square or the green meadows and Victorian vine houses of Fulham Palace.